 - Have you received a ransom demand?

 Many of your obligations are dependent on who your users are, what your relationship is with them, and where they’re located.
-Also note that you owe each constituency a different duty, and that your communications with one constituency may trigger obligations to a discrete constituency.
-For example, telling the media that you are taking an action that you otherwise didn’t have a legal obligation to take may create a certain level of responsibility to take such an action when you might not otherwise have an obligation to do so.
+Also note that you owe each constituency a different duty, and that your communications with one constituency may trigger obligations to a different constituency.
+For example, telling the media that you are taking an action that you otherwise didn’t have a legal obligation to take may create a certain level of responsibility to take such an action (which you wouldn’t have had but for your comment to the media).

 Many state and federal laws and regulations require early notice to users – potentially before you have sufficient information to provide such notice.
 Depending on how your data was accessed, and the type of information which you believe may have been taken, you may also have an obligation to notify certain third parties, such as credit bureaus, of the breach.
 In addition, the laws of any state in which you have customers or users will dictate the notice requirement for the residents of that state whose information may have been jeopardized.
 Finally, you may have contractual obligations over and above statutory or regulatory requirements; you should promptly determine what contracts you have in place which could require you to notify users in the event of a breach (or, better yet, have a list prepared before an incident occurs).

 As more and more businesses suffer denial of service attacks and data theft, and as identity theft becomes more prevalent, state and federal legislators and regulators are looking for ways to protect businesses and consumers from cybercrime.
-Therefore, the law in this area – including requirements for the timing and content of notifying users of a data breach – are constantly changing.
-Reach out to your professional team for the support and guidance you need to minimize the organization’s risk and liability.More Legal Alerts
+Therefore, laws in this area – including requirements for the timing and content of notifying users of a data breach – are constantly changing.
+Reach out to your professional team for the support and guidance you need to minimize the organization’s risk and liability.More Publications